aviflax/presentations/data-driven-diagramming/first-edition/Data Driven Diagramming v1.ft.md

 So it makes composition and nesting quite awkward.

-### slide
+### (what is)

 [image of composed/nested elements on an architecture diagram]

 Which is unfortunate, because nested elements are an extremely useful notation to include in an architecture diagram!

-### slide
+### (what is)

 [??]

 All or most of these tools support only algorithmic layouts when rendering diagrams — meaning the tool decides where to postion all the elements, how to route the relationship lines, etc.

-This is great when one has a lot of data and one is creating a visualization in order to explore that data, to seek new insights.
+This is great when one has a large dataset on hand and one is creating a visualization in order to explore that data, to seek new insights.

 But it’s not great at all when one is _authoring_ the data specifically in order to create a visualization designed to _convey_ a coherent _story_ about about those elements.